jonkenobi/eye-protector/README.md

 # eye-protector
-A simple python script to show a popup every interval
+A simple python script to show a popup every interval of time.
+You can use it to remind you to take a break for example on your laptop.

 ### Installation requirements
 Only python is needed!
-No pip installs necessary
+No extra package installations are necessary

 ### How to run
 To run, just run `alarm.py` in your command line.